Ireland: Least Concern (Regan et al., 2010)

 Europe: Least Concern (van Swaay et al., 2010)

-Climate risk category: Climate Change Risk; present distribution in Europe can be explained by climate to a moderate extent (Settele et al., 2008)
+Climate risk category: Potential Climate Change Risk; present distribution in Europe can be explained by climate to only a limited extent (Settele et al., 2008)

-The Peacock is not afforded legal protection in Ireland.
+The Painted Lady is not afforded legal protection in Ireland.

 Key identification features include:

 - Large size, wingspan: 58 - 74 mm

 - Bright white spots on dark tips of upper forewing